 The Moon and the Great Barrier Reef

-The Gold Coast is located right next to the great barrier reef which is dramatically effected by the Moon, its tidal effect and indeed moonlight.
+The Gold Coast is located close to the great barrier reef which is dramatically effected by the Moon.
 Read more about the great spawning event triggered by moonlight.